-Training hubs, Advanced Training Practices (ATP), Enhanced Training Practices and Community Education Provider Networks (CEPN) can be used interchangeably to refer to ‘Training hubs’ activity.
+Training hubs, Advanced Training Practices, Enhanced Training Practices and Community Education Provider Networks can be used interchangeably to refer to ‘Training hubs’ activity.

 As we identify solutions to common barriers and build on an agreed funding framework, our local offices are best placed to implement training hub initiatives that allow some variation in approach through a common operating model across England.

-- North West: Liz Thomas, Senior Programme Manager Workforce Transformation
+- North West - Christina Hawkins, Senior Programme Manager Workforce Transformation

-- North West London: Dr Clare Etherington, Head of Primary Care Education & Training
+- South West - Dr Andrew Eynon-Lewis, Head of Primary and Community Care Education

-- Thames Valley: Dr Agnes Hibbert, Workforce Transformation Lead
+- Thames Valley - Rebecca Tyrrell, Workforce Transformation Lead

 - Wessex - Sue Clarke, Head of Workforce and Education

 - West Midlands - Bea Sanders, Project Manager